The 2023 Beach Sweep dates are April 1st and October 21st.

 - Once you've selected a site, click here to register to participate!
 Registration is required.

-- The event runs from 9:00 am - 12:30 pm.
-Volunteers can select a check-in time of either 9:00 am or 10:00 am.
+- The event runs from 9:00 am – 12:30 pm.
+Please note when registering that certain sites may be a different day and/or time.
 Event is rain or shine.

 - Bring gloves and a trash bucket (this helps to reduce the number of plastic bags used).